spring-projects/spring-boot/spring-actuator/docs/Features.md

-YAML is a superset of JSON, and as such is a very convenient format for specifying hierarchical configuration data, such as that supported by Spring Zero Actuator.
+YAML is a superset of JSON, and as such is a very convenient format for specifying hierarchical configuration data, such as that supported by Spring Actuator.
 If you prefer to use [YAML](http://yaml.org) instead of Properties files you just need to include a file called `application.yml` in the root of your classpath